Bar charts visualize your data as horizontal bars, similar to Column Charts (vertical bars).

 Bar charts allow you to View and Stack attributes while measuring a particular metric.

-B. In the example above we are visualizing activities (the Measure) by Team, stacked by user.
+B. In the example below we are visualizing activities (the Measure) by Team, stacked by user.
 Thus, the width of the bar represents the activities count by team, while the colored bands within each bar represent the activities by user within each team.

-(Image 2), if we want to determine which team has the most activities and which users contribute the most to their team’s activities count we use a stacked Bar Chart:
+If we want to determine which team has the most activities and which users contribute the most to their team’s activities count we use a stacked Bar Chart:

 - Measure: Sum of Activity Count.